JessieLDR/data-parsing/README.md

 Voltus participates in dozens of energy markets across the USA and Canada.
 Each market operator publishes reports about electricity demand and pricing at various temporal and spatial frequencies.
 The data from these reports is critical to Voltus' current operations and our future product development.

-We expect this assignment to take about an hour.
-Feel free to leverage open source libraries to speed up the parsing process.
+We expect this assignment to take about an hour.  *Feel free to leverage open source libraries to speed up the parsing process.*

+If you have questions, please reach out to engineering@voltus.co.

 ## Index